arman000/marty/README.md

   - `Marty::Gem.require_file!('spec/support/request_recording')` for HTTP requests
   - `spec/support/request_recording/sql_server` for SqlServer requests
-- When running a test that connects to an external service, first run the test in an environment with connectivity and enable the "Recording Mode" by setting the environment variable `MARTY_RSPEC_RECORD=true`
+- When running a test that connects to an external service, first run the test in an environment with connectivity and enable "Recording Mode" by setting the environment variable `MARTY_RSPEC_RECORD=true`
 - Should you need to regenerate a test recording, the same environment variable can be used to update test recordings.